genericaylo/submission/README.md

 ### Case 3 – Authenticate the invoice.

 Let us now assume that we specify an authenticity requirement: the contractor does not want unauthorised users to read the invoice.
-We then consider the following while keeping all else as is:
+We then consider the following while keeping all else as-is:

 ```lisp
 		; ++++++++++++++++++++++++++++++++++++++++++++++